Shopify/ruby-lsp-rails/README.md

 This gem consists of two components that enable enhanced Rails functionality in the editor:

-1. A Rack middleware that automatically exposes APIs when Rails server is running
+1. A Rack app that automatically exposes APIs when Rails server is running
 1. A Ruby LSP extension that connects to the exposed APIs to fetch runtime information from the Rails server

 This is why the Rails server needs to be running for some features to work.